ameseee/kwk-curriculum-site/web-app/lessons/js-intermediate/index.md

 ```
 We call this entire piece of code an `if statement`.

-Inside the parenthesis after the keyword `if`, we have to give JavaScript a statement that can be evaluated to `true` or `false`.
-That statement is called a **condition**.
+Inside the parenthesis after the keyword `if`, we have to give JavaScript an expression that can be evaluated to `true` or `false`.
+That expression is called a **condition**.
 - If the condition evaluates to `true`, the code in the block below it will execute, or run.
 It will then ignore the rest of the options.
 - If it evaluates to `false`, it will check the condition in the next block.